epsy/clize/docs/params.rst

     When used on an ``*args`` parameter, requires at least one value to be provided.

-You can use `clize.extra.parameters.multi` for more options.
+You can use `clize.parameters.multi` for more options.

 .. _named param: